 7. So, there are two streams of Bibles: the most accurate—though, of course, there is no final, absolute authority for determining truth and error: it is a matter of “preference”—are the Egyptian translations from Alexandria, Egypt, which are “almost the originals,” although not quite.

 Ruckman has slanderously placed several in his imaginary cult who have taken public positions contrary to translations based on Alexandrian manuscripts being “most accurate” or “almost the originals” (such as Shelton Smith, Clarence Sexton, and Bruce Lackey).
-Also, most who study Greek New Testament manuscripts believe in more than two manuscript “streams” or families.
+Also, most who study Greek New Testament manuscripts believe in more than two manuscript “streams” or text types.

 8. The most inaccurate translations were those that brought about the German Reformation (Luther, Zwingli, Boehler, Zinzendorf, Spener, etc.) and the worldwide missionary movement of the English-speaking people: the Bible that Sunday, Torrey, Moody, Finney, Spurgeon, Whitefield, Wesley, and Chapman used.

 On point number eight, Ruckman has the members of the "Alexandrian Cult" believing that Reformation Bibles are less accurate than modern translations.
 It is true that those of us who believe that those Bibles from the Reformation era based on the Textus Receptus are more accurate than modern Bibles are in the minority today, but Ruckman places some who hold to that minority belief in his Alexandrian Cult.
 This shows that among other reasons already mentioned, some whom he unfairly places in this "cult" disagree with most points of this “creed.”